SNS / Supplemental Nursing System

 - Maintain Breastfeeding as a priority even in circumstances of low supply

 - Provide stimulation to increase supply while still ensuring adequate intake

 - Beneficial to premature babies who tire easily

 - Skin-to-skin contact

-Is SNS right for me?
+Is a Supplemental Nursing System right for me?

 - The decision to use a supply line when feeding must always be made in conjunction with a health professional/lactation consultant to determine if SNS the suitable choice for you.